top of page

 Melee tikis have moderate health and provide a comfortable challenge to take on when presented individually.
 They focus on:

-Ranged tikis have very low health and provide an easy challenge for the player to overcome.
+Ranged tikis have very low health, low damage and provide an easy challenge for the player to overcome.
+They are introduced before the player obtains the dash, teaching basic movement.
 They focus on:

 The shield tikis are where the real challenge lies.
 Their design intent is to push the player to use everything they've learned to a maximum.
 They focus on: